mfey/units2/tutorial.md

     (getValue (km 6) cm)

 That said, the only reason to extract a value from an amount is to interact with pre-existing clojure functions.
-To promote functional code, we recommend the following wrap/unwrap idioms:
+To promote functional code, we recommend the following `comp`-based wrap/unwrap idioms:

     (let [atan (comp rad #(Math/atan %))
           sin  (comp #(Math/sin %) #(getValue % rad))